The term e-commerce has become an integral part of the modern digital landscape, with businesses and consumers alike engaging in transactions online.

 Which spelling is better for SEO: ecommerce or e-commerce?

-Yes, choosing a consistent spelling can enhance brand credibility.
-“Ecommerce” is often seen as modern and simple, while “e-commerce” is seen as more formal.
+Yes.
+“Ecommerce” is seen as modern and user-friendly, while “e-commerce” is perceived as more formal.